CAA protests: Uttar Pradesh government seeks cancellation of bail of three activists

 The court listed the matter for next hearing on September 5.

-The Adityanath-led government in Uttar Pradesh on Thursday moved a local court in Lucknow city, seeking cancellation of bail of three activists accused of vandalism during the protests against the Citizenship Amendment Act and the proposed National Register of Citizens in December, The Hindu reported.
+The Adityanath-led government in Uttar Pradesh on Thursday moved a local court in Lucknow city, seeking to cancel the bail of three activists accused of vandalism during the protests against the Citizenship Amendment Act and the proposed National Register of Citizens in December, The Hindu reported.

 Additional Sessions Judge Amarjeet Singh has issued summons to Congress leader and activist Sadaf Jafar, theatre personality Deepak Kabir and advocate Mohammad Shoaib.
 District government counsel (Criminal) Manoj Tripathi sought cancellation of bail of the accused, claiming that they violated the bail conditions, according to PTI.